 Miscarriage, also known as spontaneous abortion, is the loss of a pregnancy before the 20th week.
 It is a heartbreaking experience for couples trying to conceive, and it affects approximately 10-20% of pregnancies.
 Miscarriage can occur due to various factors, including genetic abnormalities, hormonal imbalances, uterine abnormalities, autoimmune disorders and lifestyle factors such as smoking and excessive alcohol consumption.

 Many studies have shown a correlation between CoQ10 levels and fertility rate.
-As we age, our CoQ10 levels naturally decline, which can adversely affect egg and sperm quality.
-In women, diminished CoQ10 levels can lead to decreased ovarian reserve and lower egg quality, making it more challenging to conceive.
-CoQ10 also supports healthy blood flow by improving endothelial function, which is crucial for proper implantation of the embryo in the uterus.
+As we age, our CoQ10 levels naturally decrease, which can adversely affect egg and sperm quality.
+In women, lower CoQ10 levels can lead to decreased ovarian reserve and lower egg quality, making it more challenging to conceive.
+CoQ10 also supports healthy blood flow by improving endothelial function, which is required for proper implantation of the embryo in the uterus.
 Additionally, CoQ10 enhances the health of the uterine lining, promoting a favorable environment for implantation and early embryonic development.
 In men, reduced CoQ10 levels have been linked to decreased sperm motility and sperm DNA damage, which can impair fertility.

 Supplementing with CoQ10 can help replenish the body’s levels and improve fertility outcomes.
 CoQ10 supports mitochondrial function, which is essential for energy production in the cells, including the eggs and sperm.
-By optimizing cellular energy production, CoQ10 can enhance the quality of eggs and sperm, increasing the chances of successful conception.
+By optimizing cellular energy production, CoQ10 can improve the quality of eggs and sperm, increasing the chances of successful conception.
 As an antioxidant, CoQ10 helps neutralize harmful free radicals that can damage the DNA of the developing embryo.
 By protecting the embryo from oxidative stress, CoQ10 help prevent genetic abnormalities that can lead to miscarriage.

 A study published in the journal Fertility and Sterility found that women who took CoQ10 supplements before and during early pregnancy had a significantly lower rate of miscarriage compared to those who did not take the supplements.
 Another study published in the Journal of Assisted Reproduction and Genetics showed that CoQ10 supplementation improved embryo quality and increased pregnancy rates in women undergoing in vitro fertilization (IVF) treatments.